Byte-Stuff/Everest/docs/LambdaLang/README.md

 ### Firmware Interrupt

 In this case, the firmware itself is taking care of interrupts, and it's only available in the Firmware CPU mode. \
-The firmare has a few addresses it keeps track of to handle those requests, from address 0, to address 10, are reserved for the Firmware, any invalid interrupt will immediately cause F-Recovery to trigger.
+The firmare keeps track of certain registers to handle those requests, any invalid interrupt will immediately cause F-Recovery to trigger.

 ### Kernel Interrupt